JimmyAllDay/webpack5-boilerplate/README.md

 1. Clone the repo

-2. Run npm install
+2. Run 'npm install'

-3. You can then run 'npm start' to start a developoment server with live reloading
+3. You can then run 'npm run start' to start a developoment server with live reloading

+4. To serve files using node and expres, you can run 'npm run server'